URL configuration in Joomla

-Creating easily understandable URL's is very important.
-If you look at a URL, you should already be able to guess the subject of the page the URL is created for.
+Creating easily understandable URLs is very important.
+If you look at a URL, you should be able to guess the subject of the page the URL is created for.
 Ideally, also the focus keyword for that particular page should be included in the URL.
-The URL is actually a quite important SEO parameter, so pay attention to this.
-In many CMS's, like Joomla, it is very important to choose a base-configuration for your URL-creation.
+The URL is actually quite an important SEO parameter, so pay attention to this.
+In many CMSs, like Joomla, it is very important to choose a base configuration for your URL creation.
 Getting this right from the start is extremely important.
-Having to change this in a later stage can cause you all kinds of trouble.
+Having to change this at a later stage can cause you all kinds of trouble.
 As an example: if you change the HTML-suffix in the Global Configuration from Yes to No, all your URLs will break, as the .html suffix will be stripped, while Google still has them indexed.

 This is completely meaningless to both users and search engines of course, and it should be presented as something more readable, like this:

 In earlier versions of Joomla, you had to manually adjust your settings to achieve this.
-Happily this is not necessary anymore in newer versions, they ship with a much better base configuration.
-Still though, there is a lot of tuning that can be done.
-First, always go to Global Configuration and check the SEO settings:
+Happily, this is not necessary anymore.
+Joomla ships with a much better base configuration.
+Still, though, there is a lot of tuning that can be done.
+First, always go to Global Configuration and check the Site and SEO settings:

 Secondly, we need to consider the Use URL Rewriting parameter.
-With this switched off (which is the default setting), your URL's are readable, but they still always start with index.php/.
+With this switched off (which is the default setting), your URLs are readable, but they still always start with /index.php/.
 Preferably, we should remove this as well: Set the parameter to Yes, and at the same time, rename the file htaccess.txt (in the root of your Joomla site) to .htaccess.
 This needs to be done at the same time.
-It only works on Apache servers, but 95% of the hosts run on these, so this should seldomly be a problem.
-If you are using a local site on your windows PC, you may notice that you cannot rename a file without an extension, so you should go to a DOS-prompt in the correct folder and type:
+It only works on Apache servers, but 95% of the hosts run on these, so this should seldom be a problem.
+If you are using a local site on your Windows PC, you may notice that you cannot rename a file without an extension, so you should go to a DOS prompt in the correct folder and type:

 rename htaccess.txt .htaccess

-Thirdly, you have the possibility to add a suffix to you URL's, like .html.
+Thirdly, you have the possibility to add a suffix to your URLs, like .html.
 For SEO this is useless, so leave it off.
-The following 2 parameters do not affect URL's, but are still important:
+The following 2 parameters do not affect URLs, but are still important:

-- For articles, it depends on whether they are linked to a menu-item.
-If they are, the URL is based on this menu-item.
-If not, the URL is based on the Item-ID of the article plus the actual alias.
+- For articles, it depends on whether they are linked to a menu item.
+If they are, the URL is based on this menu item.
+If not, the URL is based on the Item-ID of the article (if switched on) plus the actual Article-alias.
 As an example: if your article is called How to make soup, the URL could be something like /46-how-to-make-soup.

-Knowing this, you can either tune your titles for perfect URL's, but you can also customize your aliases, as the alias is used as the actual base for URL's.
+Knowing this, you can either tune your aliases for perfect URLs, but you can also customize your aliases, as the alias is used as the actual base for URLs.